 service.
 This means that another individual is registered as the official company director and will give his name to the Registered Agent as needed.
 The relationship between the beneficial owner and the nominee director is based on a fiduciary duty.
 The same type of service is also available for shareholders, with the same intention to offer a higher degree of confidentiality.

 5. What is the Registered Agent in BVI?

 The Registered Agent is an individual appointed for the purpose of updating the company documents and acting as an intermediary whenever needed in relation to the Government.
 He is the one to handle the annual payment of the Government company fees.
 It is also his responsibility to keep the minutes of the meetings up to date (for the director and the shareholder resolutions and meetings).

 6. What are the main accounting requirements in BVI?

-The accounting requirements in the BVI are very simple in comparison to other jurisdictions, another important advantage as an offshore location.
+requirements in the BVI are very simple in comparison to other jurisdictions, another important advantage as an offshore location.
 Companies should keep relevant records so as to highlight and explain the transactions, at any time as well as reflect the company’s financial position.
 These documents can be kept by the Registered Agent in BVI or at another location, as decided by the company directors (in this case the location will be confirmed to the Registered Agent via a written document).

 A BVI company offers a number of important advantages, from both tax and management-wise.
 The IBC can be a suitable business form for investors interested in offshore company formation.